-Health Home/Hub & Spoke
+Health Home/Hub and Spoke

-During Vermont SIM, the Hub & Spoke initiative was a Medicaid Health Home initiative created under Section 2703 of the Affordable Care Act (ACA) which served Vermont Medicaid beneficiaries with opioid addiction.
-The Hub & Spoke model integrated addictions care into general medical settings (Spokes) and linked these settings to specialty addictions treatment programs (Hubs) in a unifying clinical framework.
+During Vermont SIM, the Hub and Spoke initiative was a Medicaid Health Home initiative created under Section 2703 of the Affordable Care Act which served Vermont Medicaid beneficiaries with opioid addiction.
+The Hub and Spoke model integrated addictions care into general medical settings (spokes) and linked these settings to specialty addictions treatment programs (hubs) in a unifying clinical framework.

-The Hub & Spoke program is operated under an amendment to Vermont's Medicaid State Plan.
+The Hub and Spoke program is operated under an amendment to Vermont's Medicaid State Plan.
 Program implementation and reporting are ongoing, and will continue until there are changes to the Medicaid State Plan.

-Recommended lead entity: AHS.
-Recommended key partners: DVHA-Blueprint, VDH, GMCB, ACOs, consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: AHS.
+Recommended Key Partners: DVHA-Blueprint, VDH, Consumers, and Advocates.